 Why reservation is still necessary to uplift the depressed classes?

-The Supreme Court on Thursday said that reservation of seats to certain communities was not a Fundamental Right.
-The SC refused to act on a petition filed by Tamil Nadu’s political parties who sought 50% OBC reservation in the all-India NEET seats surrendered by states.
-The Dalit communities around India are aggrieved by this statement.
-Several of them took Twitter to show how much they disagree with The Supreme Court of India on this statement and yesterday the twitter was trending top by #SaveReservations.
-And today the hashtag #आरक्षण_मौलिक_अधिकार_है is trending on 2nd number in India trends for the last three hours continuously.
+Reservation isn’t a fundamental right, stated SC.
+The SC refused to act on a petition filed by Tamil Nadu's political parties who sought 50% OBC reservation in the all-India NEET seats surrendered by states.
+The Dalit communities around India were aggrieved by this statement.
+Several of them took Twitter to present their disagreement to this statement. #SaveReservations, and #आरक्षण_मौलिक_अधिकार_है trended on twitter, now known as X, for hours.

 “We appreciate the concern of all political parties for the welfare of Backward Classes.
 But reservation is not a Fundamental Right,” Justice LN Rao said.

-The petitioners were asked to approach Madras High Court.
-Justice Rao lauded the sentiment behind the move, which had parties of all shades from the state on the same page, as “unusual” for Tamil Nadu but refused to hear them.
-They say reservation is their fundamental right.
+In that case, the petitioners were asked to approach Madras High Court.
+Former Justice Rao lauded the sentiment behind the move, which had parties of all shades from the state on the same page, as “unusual” for Tamil Nadu but refused to hear them.
 Dr. Bhim Rao Ambedkar had fought hard for the depressed classes and this statement shows disrespect of the work done by him.

 A relevant part of the court’s decision is cited below: